Call for Applications

 Selection Criteria for Indigenous tourism businesses

 Indigenous tourism businesses must meet “Market-Ready” criteria as follows:

 - Has been operating in a safe and professional manner for at least one year

-- Carries adequate insurance totaling no less than $2 million in liability
+- Carries adequate insurance totalling no less than $2 million in liability

-- Has current business and operating licenses, registrations and permits
+- Has a current business and operating licenses, registrations and permits

 - Has a website that honestly and accurately represents an Indigenous tourism business

-- Accepts credit cards and debit cards as means of payment
+- Accepts credit cards and debit cards as a means of payment

 - Handles reservations/inquiries by telephone, fax and email on a year-round basis

 - Handles and is able to provide confirmation of booking arrangements within 24 hours